brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Notes
 ------

+- A Windows program called SpecialK can mitigate the impact of Minecraft's windowed mode and janky frame limiter.
+After installing it, create an empty `SpecialK.OpenGL32` file in you Java bin directory.

 - Some users report improved performance from running Minecraft at a high priority, via the task manager on Windows or `nice -n -20 java...` on linux.

 - Minecraft linux users should check out https://github.com/Admicos/minecraft-wayland